AceelAlArifi/relational-databases-sql-lesson/sql_basics.md

 Next we're going to build a schema for a database in a sample application.
 It can change later on if we need to add / remove tables or columns, but we'll start with something simple.

-Instead of typing this into psql, we're going to do so by saving the schema to a `.sql` file and run it, just like we have with `.js` files.
+Instead of typing this into psql, we're going to do so by saving the schema to a `.sql` file and run it, just like we have with `.js` and `.rb` files.

 ## You Do: Building Our DB (15 minutes / 1:40)

 > 10 minutes exercise.
 5 minutes review.

-1. Fork, clone and `cd` into the [Relational Databases SQL Lab](https://github.kdc.capitalone.com/CODA/relational-databases-sql-lab) folder
+1. `cd` into the `library_sql` folder in student labs
 2. Open it in atom.
 3. Follow along with the directions below, running commands in the terminal.
-4. It's easiest to keep a separate tab open in Terminal just to connect with `psql`.

 #### Creating our Database